yonatantussa/haven/README.md

 You should now be able to access the application in your browser at http://localhost:3000.

-🛠️ Challenges We Ran Into
+## 🛠️ Challenges We Ran Into

 User Interface: Creating an interface that was simple yet powerful enough to handle both shelter and donation needs.
 User Privacy: Ensuring user privacy while displaying relevant information, especially with home locations.
 Verification System: Integrating a verification system for both hosts and guests while maintaining ease of use.
-🎉 Accomplishments That We're Proud Of
+## 🎉 Accomplishments That We're Proud Of

 Launched the platform successfully and received positive feedback from users.
 Connected multiple organizations with individuals in need of assistance.
 Developed a user-friendly interface that simplifies the process of requesting and offering help.

-📚 What We Learned
+## 📚 What We Learned

 The importance of user feedback in the design process.
 Technical skills in React, Flask, and database management.
 Effective project management and teamwork strategies.

-🔮 What's Next for Haven
+## 🔮 What's Next for Haven

 Implementing additional features such as:
-Real-time chat support for users.
+Enhanced verification and security of user information.
 A rating system for shelters and hosts.
 Expanding the platform to include more regions affected by disasters.

-📸 Demo
+## 📸 Demo

 🛠️ Built With